The Diener School Staff Group Photo on Playground

 Alicia attended Pennsylvania State University, with an interest in Human Development and Family Studies.
 She joined our Diener community in the fall of 2019.
 She comes to the Diener School from Erie, PA where she spent the past four years working and volunteering at a grieving center for children, adolescents, and their families.
 Prior to this, she spent several years at the Barber National Institute as a special education para-educator in classrooms and as an administrative assistant in the Adult Day Program.

-Operations and Finance Manager
+Director of Operations and Finance

 Lead Teachers & Teaching Partners